lkesteloot/unsong/unsong-1.md

 The fifty-eight-letter Vital Name shone flawless in my mind.

-“ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...”
+“[sc]Ros-aile-kaphiluton-mirakoi-kalaniemi-tshana-kai-kai-ephsander-galisdo-tahun[/sc]...”
 I began, and kept going.
 I spoke the Vital Name.
 It didn’t work.

 “Ana!”
 I said.
 “You have the Name!
 You try!”

-“I only know what I took from your head,” Ana said, but she spoke the Name as she recalled it.
-“ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...”
+“I only know what I took from your head,” Ana said, but she spoke the Name as she recalled it. “[sc]Ros-aile-kaphiluton-mirakoi-kalaniemi-tshana-kai-kai-ephsander-galisdo-tahun...[/sc]”

 I could see from Ana’s face that she felt nothing.